 Get a veterinary medicine authorised

-If you want to import, make, sell, or use any veterinary medicine in New Zealand, you must make sure it's authorised under the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.
-There are four types of authorisations, all with conditions.
+If you want to import, make, sell, or use a veterinary medicine in New Zealand, you must make sure it's authorised under the Agricultural Compounds and Veterinary Medicines Act 1997.
+Find out about the different types of authorisation.

 Registration of veterinary medicine